Thomas E. Oberst, Associate Professor of Physics; Director, Planetarium and Observatory, Westminster College

 Dr. Thomas E. Oberst is an associate professor of physics at Westminster College, as well as director of the College's Planetarium and Observatory, which houses the telescope he uses in the hunt for exoplanets, planets beyond our own solar system orbiting a star other than the sun.

 Exemplifying the Duquesne ideal that faculty members should be teachers as well as scholars, Oberst relishes the time he spends with students.
 Though fieldwork is important for his research, Oberst finds that research activities with students on campus is equally fulfilling.
 Oberst and his students collaborate with a consortium of about 20 institutions, headed by teams of astronomers at Ohio State, Vanderbilt and Lehigh universities, and including a network of smaller institutions and amateur astronomers.
-In less than two years, Oberst and his students have co-discovered five planets.
+In the past few years, Oberst and his students have co-discovered more than 20 planets.

 "I've purposely arranged things so I can do my research from our campus observatory.
 That keeps me from going into the field and it also gives undergraduate students access to frontline research opportunities right here on campus, which is a real benefit to them," says Oberst.